yeyeto2788/ConfigurationFiles/Platform/PocketCHIP/Games/README.md

+# Emulating games on the PockeCHIP

+## Install mednafen emulator:

 `sudo apt-get install mednafen libsdl2-dev`

+## Further setting:

 Within the PocketCHIP run the emulator so it creates the config file for further editing